nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   **Workaround:** Clear the build if :file:`dfu_application.zip` is going to be released to make sure that it is up to date.

-.. rst-class:: v1-6-1 v1-6-0 v1-5-1 v1-5-0

-Missing files or permissions when building on Windows Because of the Windows path length limitations, the build can fail with errors related to permissions or missing files if some paths in the build are too long.

-  **Workaround:** Shorten the build folder name, for example, from "build_nrf5340dk_nrf5340_cpuapp_ns" to "build", or shorten the path to the build folder in some other way.

 .. rst-class:: v1-4-2 v1-4-1 v1-4-0

 NCSDK-6898: Overriding child images